 Either of these scenarios can spell a death sentence for an organization.
 If it manages to survive as an unsuitable leader, it will still take the company years to find its footing, streamline the business, create a positive work environment, and rebuild market value.

-3. Easier to Get Board and Shareholder Support: For smooth functioning of the organization, it is important to have the support of the board members and the shareholders’ approval.
+For the smooth functioning of the organization, it is important to have the support of the board members and the shareholders’ approval.
 It is especially critical during transitions in senior leadership positions.

 If the board and shareholders are aware that the organization has a strong succession plan in place for critical positions and it has their approval, it will be easier to get their endorsement for the new hire.
 This will not only make the job of the incoming leader easier, but it will also ensure important decisions get board approval in time.